 Tuesday marked the inauguration of our 44th President, and in this What We’re Reading we’ve rounded up quite a selection of inauguration-related links.
 Check out the Lincoln inaugural bible, a number of interactive features, newspaper front pages from around the world, and much more.
 Or, if you’ve read enough inauguration coverage, scroll down to the other articles we note, including 12 historic preservation destinations, some thoughts on cyber infrastructure, new additions to the Flickr Commons, a new online radio show, and upcoming Lincoln bicentennial events.

-On Friday, the Encyclopedia Britannica blog introduced a two-week blog post series on “The 10 Worst Decisions by U.S. Presidents,” leading up to the inauguration of President-elect Obama (perhaps he should take notes).
-Writing the posts in this series is author Thomas Craughwell, who has written a recent book on presidential failures as well as the book Stealing Lincoln’s Body.
+On Friday, the Encyclopedia Britannica blog introduced a two-week blog post series they’re running on “The 10 Worst Decisions by U.S. Presidents,” leading up to the inauguration of President-elect Obama (perhaps he should take note).

 Article By: Elisabeth Grant